We’re so glad you’re considering adopting a Cat!

 Put away harsh cleaning products, human medications and household poisons, and rehome anyhouseplants that might be toxic to her.
 Make sure foods that aren’t healthy for a cat’s tummy are placed securely out of reach.

-9. Visit The Vet Within Her First Week
+9. Visit The Vet Within Their First Week

 Last but not least, bring your new feline to a caring veterinarian for a wellness exam within one week after adoption.
 Make this appointment even before you bring your kitty home.